 If a student has been sexually assaulted, the student should immediately call 911 or local law enforcement.
-In addition, the student should promptly report the incident to the Title IX coordinator.
+In addition, the student should promptly report the incident to the university's Title IX coordinator in accordance with the university's Sexual Misconduct Policy.